 'Happy Days' debuted in 1974 and lasted for 11 seasons, airing 255 episodes before its 1984 finale.
 The show was responsible for three spinoffs, 'Laverne & Shirley,' 'Mork & Mindy' and 'Joanie Loves Chachi.'

 The series has left a lasting impression on pop culture many thanks to Henry Winkler's character, the Fonz.
-Besides his iconic leather jacket, the Fonz gave the world the term
+Besides his iconic leather jacket, the Fonz gave the world the term "jumping the shark."

 Vegan Promoter Uses Photos of Meat and Dairy Items, and Fury Follows

-VegNews, a “vegetarian lifestyle” magazine and Web site based in San Francisco, is eating a little crow
+VegNews, a “vegetarian lifestyle” magazine and Web site based in San Francisco, is eating a little crow.

 On its Web site, Veg News has shown food containing meat, and irate vegans are venting their fury on blogs, Facebook and other online forums.